Mageluer/computational_physics_N2014301040052/exercise_09/README.md

-# Routes to Chaos: Period Doubling
+# The Billiard Problem

 ## Abstract
-With **Euler-Cromer Method**, it is easy to achieve a better solution to the driven nonlinear pendulum problem.
+With **Euler-Cromer Method**, it is easy to achieve a better solution to the billiard problem.
 And it is of great interest to study the **deterministic chaos**.
-In this exercise, I construct the Poincaré section and estimate the Lyapunov exponents.
+In this exercise, I plot the trajectory and Lyapunov exponent.

 ## Background